Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

   now update the cluster again.Change the region and cluster name to your own "aws eks update-kubeconfig --region us-east-1 --name demo"

+# How to add users in your EKS cluster
+creating cluster roles and clusterrolebinding